hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+# 15.04.2025 Agile Coach: Basics of Disciplined Agile: Lesson 1
+- **Lean Life Cycle**: the Lean Life cycle enables team to plan continously and just in Time (JIT).
+It allows them to keep a work item list containing the different types of work they carry out, along with the work's associated policies, like importance, turnaround time, etc.
+- The **Lean life cycles** is often more difficult to adopt for teams new to agile and lean.
+It requires a more mature team to follow fewer rules and still make significant changes to the way they work.
+- Exploratory life cycle: The Exploratory life cycle focused on reducing risk and unnecessary cost when developing a new product or feature.
+It involves running various customer-facing experiments to determine what potential customers want, based on actual usage.
+This lead to better product design and decreases the likehood of having to fix problems or redesign the product later on.

 # 24.03.2025 Agile Coach: Feedback: Lesson 1
 - Feedback, however, is a tool.
 It's a process that will help you to get better at what you do, continue doing what you are already good at, and build better relationships.
 - Gather Feedback